ExoMars Rover – Mars Exploration Mission, Russia

-Exobiology on Mars, otherwise known as ExoMars, is a joint Mars exploration project being run by the European Space Agency (ESA) and Russian Federal Space Agency (Roscosmos).
-This project has been launched to study the past and present signs of life on Mars and the climate and geology of the red planet, as well as to gain more knowledge of the Martian environment.
+Exobiology on Mars (ExoMars) is a joint Mars exploration project being run by the European Space Agency (ESA) and Russian Federal Space Agency (Roscosmos).
+The project has been launched to study the past and present signs of life on Mars and the climate and geology of the red planet, as well as to gain more knowledge of the Martian environment.

-ExoMars will comprise of a trace gas orbiter (TGO), two entry, descent and landing demonstrator modules (EDM) and a rover.
+ExoMars comprises a trace gas orbiter (TGO), two entry, descent and landing demonstrator modules (EDM) and a rover.
 These mission elements are planned to be sent to Mars in two launches atop a four-stage 'Proton' rocket launcher.

-The first launch will carry the TGO and the first EDM from the Baikonur Cosmodrome launch site in January 2016, to identify exploration targets for the rover.
+The first launch carried the TGO, and the first EDM referred to as Schiaparelli from the Baikonur Cosmodrome launch site in March 2016, to identify exploration targets for the rover.
 The EDM will be released onto Mars in October 2016.
 The rover and the second EDM will be launched in May 2018 to explore the targets identified by the first EDM.

 The project was initially undertaken jointly by Nasa and the ESA.
-Nasa, however, withdrew from the project in February 2012 due to budgetary constraints.
+However, Nasa withdrew from the project in February 2012 due to budgetary constraints.
 ESA went ahead with the project in collaboration with a new partner, Roscosmos, in March 2012.
-Roscosmos confirmed its decision to provide two heavy-lift Proton rockets for supporting the project.
-It is expected to sign a formal contract with ESA in November 2012.
+Roscosmos confirmed its decision to provide two heavy-lift Proton rockets for supporting the project and signed a formal contract with ESA in March 2013.

 Key elements of the Mars exploration project to study the Red Planet